foxed/foxed.github.io/about.md

 permalink: /about/
 ---

 I worked as a software developer for four years before realizing I wanted to shift into the ever-growing, ever-more-relevant field of penetration testing.
-I find it combines my natural aptitude in writing and my ability to talk with people from all walks of life with the more technical stuff that I love to research and play with.
+I find it combines my natural aptitude in writing and my ability to talk with people with the more technical stuff that I love to research and play with.

 ### about the blog